 Storefront and Admin Watchers with ddev

-This page explains the setup and use of Shopware's storefront and admin watchers.
+This page explains how to set up and use Shopware's storefront and admin watchers.

 First of all, create a file .ddev/config.watcher.yaml with the following content (note this is for 6.7.0.0, see below for a slightly different file for 6.5 and 6.6).